kiwilad-nz/freenas-plugin-qBittorrent/README.md

 ```
 Await the creation of the Jail until you have been provided the Admin portal address.

-NZBget should now be available at http://IP:8080/ | http://qBittorrent:8080/ (default user/pass: admin/adminadmin)
+qBittorrent should now be available at http://IP:8080/ | http://qBittorrent:8080/ (default user/pass: admin/adminadmin)